datacommies/Project/network/design/private stuff.md

 sync_all_clients()
-- big update, makes sure that all clients have data they need
-	1. get all the current clients (clients_vector)
+- Global update; ensures all client data is synchronized.
+    1.)
+Retrieve all clients from the client vector.
-	2. for each client in clients_vector:
+    2.)
+For each client in the client vector: a.) send_player_info()
+            b.) send_tower_info()
+            c.) send_creep_info()

 send_player_info()
+- Send all information pertaining to a particular player to the client 1.)
+From the vector of players, locate and select player p such that p's id is equal to the requested player's id
+    2.)
+If the player status has changed since the previous update: a.)
+Send the most up-to-date data pertaining to said player to the client controlled by said player

 send_tower_info()
+- Send all information pertaining to a particular tower to the client 1.)
+From the vector of towers, locate and select tower t such that t's id is equal to the requested tower's id
+    2.)
+If the tower's status has changed since the previous update: a.)
+Send the most up-to-date data pertaining to said tower to all clients within the client vector

 send_creep_info()

-send_player_info()
-	1. from the container containing all of the players, find player p that has (p.id == player.id) 2.if the player status has changed since the last send then:
-		-send the most up to date data of that player to the client controlled by that player

-send_tower_info()
-	1. from the container containing all of the towers, find tower t that has(t.id == tower.id) 2.if the tower status has changed since the last send then:
+- Send all information pertaining to a particular creep to the client 1.)
+From the vector of creeps, locate and select creep c such that c's id is equal to the requested creep's id
-	 	-send the most up to date  data of that tower to all clients in the clients container
+    2.)
+If the creep's status has changed since the previous update: a.)
+Send the most up-to-date data pertaining to said tower to all clients within the client vector

-send_creep_info()
-	1. from the container containing all of the creeps, find creep c that has(c.id == creep.id) 2.if the tower status has changed since the last send then:
-	 	-send the most up to date  data of that creep to all clients in the clients container

 send_packet()
-//not sure what this does, does it simply make a TCP packet and send it?
+???

 receive_packet()
-//same as above
+???

 initialize_session()
-	1. ensure that all of the players are connected
-	2. zero out all the resource/player/tower stats
-	3. send a packet to all clients to indicate the start of game
+- Initialize all data/structures necessary for a valid session 1.)
+Ensure all players are in a connected state 2.)
+Reset all resource's statis (players/towers/creeps) 3.)
+Send a MSG_GAME_START packet to all clients, indicating start of game